brookshelley/brookshelley.github.com/movies.md

     definitely even less trustworthy of Tim Curry now, I guess?
 Everyone is giving their all in this movie.

+42. **Wonder Woman**

+    Ok, I finally saw it.
+I literally couldn't stop thinking about Gal being part of an anti-Palestian army, but once Chris Pine made me laugh by doing a bad German accent.
+This movie bravely asks the question: "she's a goddess, but when will she become super saiyan?"
+Not particularly into this movie.

 ## 2016

 1. **Nine Lives**